 Gerald D. Pratt

 Mr. Pratt has been a trial attorney since 1981, when he was first admitted to practice in Colorado.
-Over the last thirty-nine years he has served as lead counsel in a wide variety of cases, including professional liability, products liability, personal injury, insurance bad faith, construction claims, insurance defense, and criminal defense.
+Over the last forty two years he has served as lead counsel in a wide variety of cases, including professional liability, products liability, personal injury, insurance bad faith, construction claims, insurance defense, and criminal defense.

 In addition, he has devoted a significant portion of his practice to the study of legal ethics, advising other attorneys on ethics issues, and representing attorneys in professional disciplinary matters.
 He has served on the Ethics Committee of the Colorado Bar Association since 1984, and chaired that committee in 2002-2003.
-As part of his work on the Ethics Committee he has served on numerous subcommittees charged with drafting formal opinions, including Opinion 71 (Ex Parte Communications with Treating Physicians - 1985), Opinion 73 (Contact with Insurance Adjuster - 1986); Opinion 77 (Participation with Medical-Legal Consulting Firm – 1988), Opinion 86 (Use of Subpoenas in Civil Actions - 1990), Opinion 103 (Propriety of Compensating a Non-expert Witness in a Civil Action – 1998), Opinion 112 (Surreptitious Recording of Conversations or Statements – 2003), and Opinion 126 (Ethical Use of Social Media – 2015).
-He also has served on the CBA Lawyers’ Professional Liability Committee since 2001 and has chaired that committee from September 2010 to the present.
+As part of his work on the Ethics Committee he has served on numerous subcommittees charged with drafting formal opinions,

 Mr. Pratt has accepted pro bono assignments representing indigent clients through the Metropolitan Volunteer Lawyers (formerly Thursday Night Bar program) since 1982.